Lifestyle

 What Most People Get Wrong

 The biggest mistake isn't buying the wrong device.
 It's checking data without a framework for action.
+The same compulsive checking pattern shows up in screen time data.

 Warning: Obsessing over daily numbers leads to anxiety, not insight.
 Focus on weekly trends and significant deviations from your baseline.